hrldcpr/Bezier.hs/README.md

 Bezier.hs is a quick demonstration of how simple Bezier curves are, and how easily you can implement them in Haskell.

+*TODO put an animated screenshot in this readme.**

 *TODO compare functional, applicative, and monadic implementations, they're all cool.*

 For example, to play with the Bezier curve on the four points of the unit square you would run: